vitest-dev/vitest/docs/api/index.md

 - **Type:** `(value: any) => MockInstance`

-  Accepts a value that will be returned whenever mock function is invoked.
+  Accepts a value that will be returned for one call to the mock function.
 If chained, every consecutive call will return passed value.
 When there are no more `mockReturnValueOnce` values to use, calls a function specified by `mockImplementation` or other `mockReturn*` methods.

   ```ts
   const myMockFn = vi